*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 $ vi /usr/local/etc/proxychains.conf

 Voila!
-Now proxychains’ config file is opened in my terminal.
+Now proxychains’ config file is opened in the terminal.
 Next, you will have to comment and uncomment some lines to setup proxychains.

 First, you need to comment strict_chain.
 All you have to do is to put a # (number sign) in front of strict_chain.